Don’t confuse a Cesspit with a Septic Tank or Cesspool.

 A Cesspool is merely a holding tank designed for the containment of sewage.
 Cesspools are typically constructed from fibreglass and are designed to be installed underground.
 A cesspool has one inlet for the connection of foul drainage and one socket for the connection of a vent.
 A cesspool doesn’t have an outlet.
 Therefore, if a soakaway / drainage field is present then an alternative form of sewage tank is installed, most likely a septic tank.

 Cesspools should not be confused with septic tanks.
 Septic tanks provide partial treatment of sewage and have an outlet which connects to an underground soakaway / drainage field.
 Click here for further information on septic tanks.

 A Cesspool would require frequent emptying by a Licensed Waste Carrier.
 As a result, this can cost the owner of the cesspool thousands of pounds per year in emptying charges.
 A cesspool should only be installed in situations where an alternative waste water disposal method cannot be achieved.

 Some septic tanks and cesspools can be ‘converted’ into small sewage treatment systems by installing a Mantair conversion unit.
 The Mantair unit is designed to fit within an existing tank structure.
 This converts the existing tank into a small sewage treatment system.

 The treated effluent produced from the Mantair unit is suitable for discharge direct to a natural watercourse, or underground soakaway / drainage field.
-The Environment Agency recognises the Mantair unit as a sewage treatment system and authorises its use under Permit Certification, allowing the treated effluent from the system to be discharged directly into natural watercourses.
+The Environment Agency recognises the Mantair unit as a sewage treatment system and authorises its use under Permit Certification.
+This allows the treated effluent from the system to be discharged directly into natural watercourses.
 Click here for further information on septic tank and cesspool conversion.